tberey/social-stocks/README.md

 <!-- CONTRIBUTING -->
 ## Contributing
-Contributions are welcomed and, of course, **greatly appreciated**:
+Contributions are welcomed and, of course, **greatly appreciated**.

 1. Fork the Project.
 2. Create your Feature Branch (`git checkout -b feature/Feature`)